alimajed/python-programming/problem_solving/counting_elements/frog_river_one/readme.md

 - Given a variable x is the width of the, and an input list contain number represents where and when the leaves will fall.
 - The time when a leaf fall is represented by the index, the value is when the leaf will falls.
 - Our goal is to return the time (index) when the path of the frog is open.
-- Our target is to find a solution with linear time complexity O(n) and linear space complexity O(n).

 ## Hints